bpourian/deribit-api/README.md

 _**To do**_:

-- Withdraw from exchange to external crypto address
+- Withdraw from exchange to external crypto address (client resource is ready however internal mapping not done)
-- Transfer between main account and sub account
+- Transfer between main account and sub account (client resource is ready however internal mapping not done)

 _**Imporvements that could be made**_